mattelisi/RHUL-stats/RHUL-stats-notebook/20-SDT.Rmd

 # Signal Detection Theory {#SDT}

-Signal Detection Theory, o SDT, is probably the most important and influential framework for modelling perceptual decisions in forced-choice tasks, and has wide applicability also beyond purely perceptual decision tasks.
+Signal Detection Theory (hereafter abbreviated as SDT) is probably the most important and influential framework for modelling perceptual decisions in forced-choice tasks, and has wide applicability also beyond purely perceptual decision tasks.
 Here I review and derive some fundamental concepts of equal-variance and unequal variance signal detection theory, and present some R code to simulate the confidence of an optimal observer/decision-maker.

 ## Equal-variance Gaussian SDT